pydicom/pydicom/doc/tutorials/waveforms.rst

 Type 3 elements are optional.

-Set our channel definitions, one for each channel (note that we have opted not to include a *Channel Sensitivity*, so our data will be unitless).
+Set our channel definitions, one for each channel (note that we have opted not to include a *Channel Sensitivity*, so our data will be unit-less).
 If you were to do this for real you would obviously use an official coding scheme.

 .. code-block:: python